joshuadavis1990/garden-planner/README.md

 However, DBMS do differ and each system has advantages and disadvantages.
 A hierarchical model, for example, would be well suited to data that stays relatively static.
 However, this Garden Planner API requires a dynamism in its data structures as well as its data.

 Given this, and after careful consideration, it was decided that a relational database management system was the most advantageous choice for the Garden Planner API.
-The primary reason for this decision was that this form of DBMS provides the ability to join tables together, therefore showing a relationship between data or how tables connect (/Benefits of relational databases/).
+The primary reason for this decision was that this form of DBMS provides the ability to join tables together, therefore showing a relationship between data or how tables connect (*Benefits of relational databases*).
 The API needs to solve an organisational problem for its users as identified in R1 and R2 above.
 Given this, an organised solution to data storage, as exemplified through relational DBMS, allows the user to see the relationships between entities.
 For example, the user can log details of plant species in their garden (`PlantRecords`), and as the garden develops, they can add instances of this `plantrecord` in another entity (`Plants`).
 These `plants` can belong to multiple `spaces` and these `spaces` can be contained within `areas`.
 In a DBMS like PostgreSQL, entities/tables can be easily through Structured Query Language (SQL) and populated with data through queries.

 Using a relational DBMS also assists the user in eliminating redundancies.
 This is primarily achieved through a process known as data normalisation.
-Normalisation is the process of creating tables and table relationships that make the database flexible or alterable, eliminating redundancies and inconsistent dependencies (/Description of the database normalization basics/).
+Normalisation is the process of creating tables and table relationships that make the database flexible or alterable, eliminating redundancies and inconsistent dependencies (*Description of the database normalization basics*).
 To illustrate, if the Garden Planner database stored data regarding plants in multiple tables in the database, maintaining this information would be tedious and error prone.
 This data should only be located in one table and this process of normalising data is achieved through a three-step process of 1NF, 2NF and 3NF.

 In a relational DBMS, data structure is predefined and table-based.
 This might be a disadvantage compared to the greater freedoms provided in non-relational databases to represent data in key-value pairs, documents, column-families or graphs, however, tables are an apt solution for the data collected in this instance.